Asymptotically unbiased approximation of the QSD of diffusion processes with a decreasing time step Euler scheme: Introduction and statement of the results

 \begin{theo}[Convergence to the QSD] Under Assumptions~\ref{cond:D}, \ref{cond:coeffs}, \ref{cond:steps} and~\ref{cond:pn}, for any measurable and bounded function $f : D \to \R^d$,

 Besides,

 \end{theo}

-{In the setting of~\cref{theo:main}, Assumption~\ref{cond:pn} combined with the tightness of $(\mubar_n)_{n \geq 1}$, which will be proved in~\cref{prop:tightness}, implies that we also have $\pn_n(f) \to \mu^\star(f)$ almost surely for any continuous and bounded function $f : D \to \R$.
-Therefore, one deduces the following corollary, which will be used in the proof of~\cref{theo2} below, from a standard separability argument.
+In the setting of~Theorem~\ref{theo:main}, Assumption~\ref{cond:pn} combined with the tightness of $(\mubar_n)_{n \geq 1}$, which will be proved in~Proposition~\ref{prop:tightness}, implies that we also have $\pn_n(f) \to \mu^\star(f)$ almost surely for any continuous and bounded function $f : D \to \R$.
+Therefore, one deduces the following corollary, which will be used in the proof of~Theorem~\ref{theo2} below, from a standard separability argument.